 September 4, 1967: It was Labor Day and Judy was in Boston having performed at the Boston Common just a few days before.
-She and son Joe visited Paragon Park, an amusement park in Nantasket Beach near Boston.
+She and her son Joe visited Paragon Park, an amusement park in Nantasket Beach near Boston.
 These photos were taken of the two have fun in the park.

 September 4, 1967: “Judy Garland Still Weaves a Spell” – Leroy F. Aarons of the Washington Post Service relayed his experience at Judy’s Palace show two nights before closing.
 See the full article in the September 12 blog post.